arthurmsouza/transferworld-cordapp/README.md

 You should now have three Corda nodes running on your machine serving the TransferWorld CorDapp.

 Five windows will open in the terminal.
-One for each node's node shell, plus webservers for Node A and Node B.
+One for each node's node shell, plus webservers for Bank A and Bank B.

 ## Interacting with the CorDapp via HTTP